 This overview clearly demonstrates that only very few approaches enable linking pools and fluxes.
 Importantly, all the approaches (except the bare soil approach) allow elucidating two C pools and two fluxes only.
-Clearly, separation of two pools and two fluxes is insufficient to understand underlying mechanisms and to predict future changes.
-The first challenge, therefore, is to suggest approaches allowing partitioning of more than two C sources and link them with respective components of CO2 flux.
+Clearly, separation of two pools and two fluxes is insufficient to understand underlying mechanisms, to reflect the function of the pools and to predict future changes.
+Separation of more than two pools is necessary, because nearly all models of SOM dynamics include more than two pools and only measuring these pools and respective fluxes we can prove the models.
+The first challenge, therefore, is to suggest approaches allowing partitioning of more than two C sources and link them with respective components of CO_2 flux.

 Such partitioning may be based on a combination of two (or more) approaches, mainly isotope based.
-Thus, combining the C_3/C_4 -vegetation-change approach with bomb-14C or with partitioning of CO2 efflux by incubation, would enable partitioning of 4 C sources of different age with 4 components of CO2 fluxes.
-This would be a strong contribution in evaluating the availability of SOM pools (as suggested on

-Fig. 3) and their contribution to the CO_2 efflux.
-The combination of these approaches $(C_3/C_4$ -vegetation-change and bomb-14C) would also combine the abrupt permanent and abrupt temporary changes of isotopic signature.
+Thus, combining the C_3/C_4 -vegetation-change approach with bomb-14C (Follett et al., 2007) or with partitioning of CO2 efflux by incubation, would enable partitioning of four C sources of different age with four components of CO2 fluxes.
+This would be a strong contribution in evaluating the availability of SOM pools (as suggested on Fig. 5) and their contribution to the CO2 efflux.
+The combination of these approaches (C3/C4vegetation-change and bomb-14C) would also combine the abrupt permanent and abrupt temporary changes of isotopic signature.

-A similar approach can be based on combining the C_3/C_4 -vegetation-change approach with the addition of 14C labeled substrates.
+A similar approach can be based on combining the C_3/C_4 -vegetation-change approach with the addition of 14C labeled substrates (Kuzyakov and Cheng, 2001, 2004) or even substrates with shifted $\delta^{13}C$ signature (Kuzyakov and Bol, 2004, 2006).
 Interestingly, this combination can be used for two aims: evaluation of (1) three or (2) four C sources in CO2.
 Directly after adding 14C labeled substrates, only three C sources can be evaluated: (i) old C3-C, (ii) new C4-C, and (iii) recently added 14C labeled C (Blagodatskaya et al., 2011b).
-However, after complete utilization of the recently added 14C labeled organics and 14C incorporation in SOM with different turnover rates, four SOM pools can be elucidated as CO2 sources: two based on 14C and two based on δ^{13} C signature.
-To my knowledge, this approach has never been used before.
+However, after complete utilization of the recently added 14C labeled organics and 14C incorporation in SOM with different turnover rates, four SOM pools can be elucidated as CO2 sources: two based on 14C and two based on $\delta^{13}C$ signature.
+To my knowledge, the last approach has never been used before.

 A combination of the C_3/C_4 -vegetation-change approach with long-term incubation and chemical fractionation helped separate five pools and to estimate their absolute and relative turnover (Collins et al., 2000).
+Further steps might include combining certain fractionation methods (Paul et al., 2006), especially fractionation by particle, density or aggregate size classes, with the analysis of CO2 curves from soil incubations (Ohm et al., 2007).
+This approach would be especially valuable if the soil originated from studies with isotopic disequilibrium.

-Another promising approach to evaluate the availability of SOM pools based on the partitioning of C pools and CO_2 fluxes for more than two components may be done during the changes in the isotopic composition of the SOM.
-As suggested above (see Gradual permanent impact), the C_3/C_4 -vegetation-change approach can be done periodically on the same soil.
-The increasing period after the vegetation change will results in the increasing contribution of C_4 carbon to the less available SOM pools (Fig. 3).
-To my knowledge, such studies have never been done, even though they would clearly reflect the changes of SOM availability with time.
+Another promising approach to evaluate the availability of SOM pools based on the partitioning of C pools and CO2 fluxes for more than two components may be done during the changes in the isotopic composition of the SOM.
+As suggested above (see Gradual permanent impact), the C_3/C_4 -vegetation-change approach can be done periodically on the same soil and will reflect the aging of C. The increasing period after the vegetation change will results in the increasing contribution of C4 carbon to the less available SOM pools (Fig. 5).
+There is a call to develop such approaches allowing estimation of continuous quality distributions even in more dimensions (Bruun et al., 2010), and it is important that these estimations will remain not only by modeling (Ågren and Bosatta, 1998; Bosatta and Ågren, 2003), but also will be proved experimentally.